The Q’s Rockline Theme Thursday With Scott James 022317: Rockin’ At Laketown Ranch

-On tomorrow’s Rockline Theme Thursday, it’s your call: we can play a song for you by one of the confirmed artists, or one you’re hoping will be added to the lineup.
-Check in with me at noon tomorrow and call or text me at 250 475 100.3.
+On today’s Rockline Theme Thursday, it’s your call: we can play a song for you by one of the confirmed artists, or one you’re hoping will be added to the lineup.
+Check in with me at noon today and call or text me at 250 475 100.3.

 Love, Dr. Scott “LRock” James